ashomanova/ios_development_course/General notes on course.md

 > Issues:
 - Be careful when connecting UI components with the code, e.g. even if code (reference) is removed after connecting component, it will still be present on the component Sent Event
-Question: why would not they just remove it from the sent event if connecting piece of code was deleted?
+    - Question: why removing code will not remove e.g. UI buttons Sent Event?